Skip to main content

 Reflection

-This activity introduced everyone to healthy competition through challenges that developed their teamwork and motivational skills.
+This activity introduced everyone to take part in challenges that developed their teamwork and motivational skills, as well as take part in healthy competition.
 The tasks encouraged everyone to win and lose graciously, to celebrate others for their successes, and to build their own self esteem and confidence.

 Safety